Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Numerical examples

-Last but not least, a cantilever piezoelectric FG square plate is exhaustively presented to demonstrate the accuracy and validity of the present method for the static analysis of the FG plates integrated with piezoelectric layers.
-The FG plate which is bonded by two piezoelectric layers on both the upper and the lower surfaces is made of aluminum oxide and Ti-6A1-4V materials whose material properties are given in Table \ref{tab:Table_Material}.
-In this study, the rule of mixture \cite{nakamura2000determination} is utilized to describe the distribution of the ceramic and metal phases in core layer.
-The plate has a side length $a=b=0.4$ m while the thickness of the FG core layer and each piezoelectric layer are $h_c=5$ mm and $h_p=0.1$ mm, respectively.
-The cantilever piezoelectric FG plate is subjected to simultaneously a uniformly distributed load with $q_0$=100 N/m$^2$ and various input voltage values.
-The centerline linear deflections of the piezoelectric FG square plate are plotted in Fig. \ref{fig:Compare_CSDSG3} while the tip node deflections are also listed in Table \ref{tab:Deflec_Tip} with various material index $n$.
-The results which are generated from the proposed method are compared with those reported in \cite{nguyen2017analysis} using a cell-based smoothed discrete shear gap method (CS-DSG3) based on FSDT.
-It can be observed that the results obtained by the present formulation generally agree well with the reference solutions. \\
+Regarding the plate structures integrated with piezoelectric layers, a cantilever piezoelectric FG square plate is thoroughly considered to verify the accuracy of the present approach.
+The FG plate which is bonded by two piezoelectric layers on both the lower and upper surfaces is made of aluminum oxide and Ti-6Al-4V materials and is subjected to simultaneously a uniform transverse load with $q_0$=100 N/m$^2$ and various input voltage values.
+The mechanical properties of two materials are given in Table \ref{tab:Table_Material}.
+In this study, the rule of mixture \cite{nakamura2000determination} is employed to calculate the effective material properties of FG core layer.
+The FG plate has a side length $a=b=0.4$ m whilst the thickness of core layer and each piezoelectric layer are $h_c=5$ mm and $h_p=0.1$ mm, respectively.
+The centerline linear deflections of piezoelectric FG square plate are plotted in Fig. \ref{fig:Compare_CSDSG3} while the tip node deflections are also listed in Table \ref{tab:Deflec_Tip} with various material index $n$.
+The obtained results are compared with those reported in \cite{nguyen2017analysis} based on a cell-based smoothed discrete shear gap method (CS-DSG3) using FSDT.
+It can be observed that the present results generally agree well with the reference solutions. \\

-In the next part, investigations into the geometrically nonlinear static and dynamic responses of the piezoelectric FG porous square plate reinforced by GPLs will be presented.
+In the next Sections, investigations into the geometrically nonlinear static and dynamic responses of piezoelectric FG porous plate with GPLs reinforcement will be presented.